i5hi/helpers/vault.md

 Environment variables are usually the next choice.
 They shift the responsibility of secret mangement from the developer to the system admin.

 ```
+# Pseudo-code
-const api_key=process.env.API_KEY;
+api_key=process.env.API_KEY;
 ```

 Although the code can now be shared more freely, management of secrets is still difficult for the admin; especially once the system gains complexity.

 For a start, a system with multiple running services, usually run each service as their own user.

 This means multiple environment files need to be maintained per user.
-This makes the difficulty of managing secrets *double* everytime a new service is added to the system.

-Things start to get even more complicated ehrn the services get distributed.
+Things start to get even more complicated when the services get distributed.

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***

-Even fundamental to all other security features including encryption or auth methods.

 Vault is essentially an encrypted database, used just for secrets.
 It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.

-What we end up with in the application is something like this:
+In our application, we can now access secrets at various http endpoints set by the admin

 ```
-# Calling vault like you would call any other HTTP API with request

-const options = {
+# Pseudo-code
+api_key = request({
   url: 'http://127.0.0.1:8200/v1/msec/data',
   method: 'GET',
   headers: {
       "X-Vault-Token":process.env.VAULT_TOKEN
-  },
-};

-const response = request(options);
-const api_key = response.data.secret;
+  }
+}).data.secret;

 ```

-Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets in Vault.

-Now every service in our infrastructure can be assigned to a specific policy and have their own custom token, limiting their access to only the secrets concerning their application.
+Now each environment only needs a *single* `VAULT_TOKEN` stored in their environment in order to gain access to all the secrets required for their application to run.

 ### Prerequisites